 But I cannot really relax with all that stress I put myself through when I have to decide what should I do with that limited time I have in …. (fill in the blank with the desired travel destination).

 If I go out and explore the local nightlife I will have fun, but I will be tired the next day and sightseeing will seem more like a task than a relaxing activity.

 If I choose to spend my day on the beach, I am missing out on the vibe of the city and that cool art museum.

 What do I need to experience?
 What needs need to be met?

 These are the questions I need to answer before taking any decision.
 And this is how a travel experience should start.

 It’s not about the place.
 Nor about the travel.

 It’s about my journey and how it meets my needs.
 Getting the experiences I need is what makes a travel experience satisfying or not.

 Is there something that should be added to the bad sides of travelling list?
-I hope this post about bad sides of travelling speaks to you, and if not, let’s chat on Facebook!
+I hope this post about the bad sides of travelling speaks to you, and if not, let’s chat on Facebook!